We’re living in times of unprecedented technological change. Just as we adapt to one new technology, another comes along to replace it.

-Hovis’ current marketing director Jeremy Gibson revealed to Marketing Week that the company’s original brief to creative agency Collet Dickenson Pearce back in 1973 had been simple.
-Rather than obsessing over sales figures, “it was more about ‘we just want more consumers to love Hovis’.”
+Hovis’s marketing director revealed to Marketing Week that the company’s original brief to creative agency Collet Dickenson Pearce back in 1973 had been simple.
+Rather than obsessing over sales figures, “it was more about ‘we just want more consumers to love Hovis.”

 Past, present, future

-Of course, Hovis’ success is not just down to nostalgia.
+Of course, Hovis’s success is not just down to nostalgia.
 The ad also has a strong story, a great creative concept, a beautiful backdrop and expert crafting – not to mention superb direction.

 The ad’s director was Ridley Scott, who went on to direct feature films including the futuristic Alien and Blade Runner.
 Nobody could accuse him of getting stuck in the past.